 No. Application Requirement Response Application requirements under the Basic Assessment Pathway 1 Information about the native vegetation to be removed, including: The assessment pathway and reason for the assessment pathway; A description of the native vegetation to be removed; Maps showing the native vegetation and property in context; and The offset requirement that will apply if the native vegetation is approved to be removed.
-Refer to Section 3.1 and Appendix 3 (NVR Report) 2 Topographic and land information relating to the native vegetation to be removed, showing ridges, crests and hilltops, wetlands and waterways, slopes of more than 20 percent, drainage lines, low lying areas, saline discharge areas, and areas of existing erosion, as appropriate.
-Refer to Section 1.2 and Figure 1 3 Recent dated photographs of the native vegetation to be removed.
-Refer to Section 3.1 4 Details of any other native vegetation that was permitted to be removed on the same property with the same ownership as the native vegetation to be removed, where the removal occurred in the five year period before the application to remove native vegetation is lodged.
-No removal of native vegetation has been removed by the proponent within the property within the past five years 5 An avoid and minimise statement.
+Refer to Section 3.1, no native vegetation is proposed to be removed 2 Topographic and land information relating to the native vegetation to be removed, showing ridges, crests and hilltops, wetlands and waterways, slopes of more than 20 percent, drainage lines, low lying areas, saline discharge areas, and areas of existing erosion, as appropriate.
+Refer to Section 1.2 and Figure 1, no native vegetation is proposed to be removed 3 Recent dated photographs of the native vegetation to be removed.
+Refer to Section 3.1, no native vegetation is proposed to be removed 4 Details of any other native vegetation that was permitted to be removed on the same property with the same ownership as the native vegetation to be removed, where the removal occurred in the five year period before the application to remove native vegetation is lodged.
+No native vegetation has been removed by the proponent within the property within the past five years 5 An avoid and minimise statement.
 The statement describes any efforts to avoid the removal of, and minimise the impacts on the biodiversity and other values of native vegetation, and how these efforts focussed on areas of native vegetation that have the most value.
 Refer to Section 5.1 6 A copy of any Property Vegetation Plan contained within an agreement made pursuant to section 69 of the Conservation, Forests and Lands Act 1987 that applies to the native vegetation to be removed.
 Not applicable 7 Where the removal of native vegetation is to create defendable space, a written statement explaining why the removal of native vegetation is necessary.
 This statement must have regard to other available bushfire risk mitigation measures.
 This statement is not required when the creation of defendable space is in conjunction with an application under the Bushfire Management Overlay.
-Not applicable as the vegetation clearance is not for defendable space 8 If the application is under Clause 52.16, a statement that explains how the proposal responds to the Native Vegetation Precinct Plan considerations at decision guideline 8.
-Not applicable as the application responds to Clause 52.17 9 An offset statement providing evidence that an offset that meets the offset requirements for the native vegetation to be removed has been identified and can be secured in accordance with the Guidelines.
+Not applicable no native vegetation is proposed to be removed 8 If the application is under Clause 52.16, a statement that explains how the proposal responds to the Native Vegetation Precinct Plan considerations at decision guideline 8.
+Not applicable as the application responds to Clause 52.17

+No. Application Requirement Response 9 An offset statement providing evidence that an offset that meets the offset requirements for the native vegetation to be removed has been identified and can be secured in accordance with the Guidelines.
 Refer to Section 5.3